linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Principles For Navigating Big Debt Cycles/Part I - The Big Debt Cycle/Inflationary Depressions and Currency Crises/Inflationary Depressions and Currency Crises 1.md

 ## Conclusion
 - **Inflationary Depressions and Hyperinflation**
-  - Result from complex interactions between [[Forwards and Futures Notes|currency]] dynamics,  debt,  and policies.
+  - Result from complex interactions between [currency](../../../../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) dynamics,  debt,  and policies.
   - Effective management and understanding of these phases are crucial for stability.
 - **War Economies**
   - Differ significantly from peacetime economies.